Skip to cookie consent Skip to main content

 “Many people become overwhelmed when thinking about changes in their diet,” says Kathy McManus, MS, RD, LDN.
 McManus is a Mass General Brigham dietitian and director of the Department of Nutrition at Brigham and Women’s Hospital.

-“The fact is that simple food substitutions can have major benefits, including fewer calories, less cholesterol, and more stable blood sugar levels.
-These changes often lead to weight loss and lower your risks for heart disease, diabetes, cancer, and other diseases.”
+“The fact is that simple food substitutions can have major benefits, including fewer calories, less saturated fat, healthy carbohydrates, and less sodium These changes may lower risks for heart disease, diabetes, and some cancers.

 Tips for healthy food substitutions